 Shoulder labral tear is a common injury in athletes, especially those participating in contact sports.
 It is caused when the labrum—the rim of cartilage that lines the shoulder socket—is torn due to sudden or repetitive motion.
 In addition to pain, other symptoms include instability and difficulty moving the arm.
 Fortunately, physiotherapy can be an effective way to manage shoulder labral tears and help people recover from the injury.
-Let’s take a look at how physiotherapy can help with this condition.
+Let’s take a look at how a physiotherapist can help with this condition.

 Pain Management for Shoulder Labral Tear